brmc/django-octopus/README.markdown

 * Includes custom build of jQuery to use only the required components
 * While loading, the target element fades to 30%
 * Trivial javascript improvements
+* Titles are included directly in the response.
+Before, titles were
+defined on the link itself.
+Now a `title` block is supported to define
+  title content

 ## v0.3.1